BestTimesToVisit.com Logo

 transport

 Rent a car if you plan to explore beyond the major cities like Sapporo or Hakodate.
-Hokkaido is vast, and public transport can be infrequent in rural areas.
-Having your own wheels gives you the freedom to discover hidden hot springs and scenic routes at your own pace.
+While public transport is good within cities, Hokkaido is vast, and a car gives you the freedom to discover hidden onsen towns and national parks at your own pace.
+Just be aware of winter driving conditions – snow tires are a must from November to April!

 food